 - After baking, let the cookies cool for 15 minutes on the baking tray itself before attempting to take it out.

 Yes!
 Chilling the dough solidifies the fat in the cookies.
-So when we bake cookies, the solidified fat takes time to melt, and during baking whatever steam is released it puffs up the dough, and the cookie spreads out less and becomes flaky.
+So when we bake cookies, the solidified fat takes time to melt, and during baking whatever steam is released puffs up the dough, and the cookie spreads out less and becomes flaky.

-And if we start baking the dough without chilling, the fat (ghee) will melt right away resulting in spread out flat and greasy cookies.
+And if we start baking the dough without chilling, the fat (ghee) will melt right away resulting in spread-out flat and greasy cookies.

-Yes, this can be baked without oven in an idli cooker, in idli plates.
-Preheat cooker with 1 ½ cups of salt, once hot, place the idli plates and bake for 18 mins.
+Yes, this can be baked without an oven in an idli cooker, in idli plates.
+Preheat the cooker with 1 ½ cups of salt, once hot, place the idli plates and bake for 18 mins.

 Simply substitute ghee with vegan butter or vegetable shortening.